 Paul Splittorff and Steve Busby were best friends and roommates.
 Busby was called up from the minor league in 1972.
 In his third game, in California where he grew up and his parents watching his first Major League game, he came to bat with the bases loaded . . . and hit a grand slam home run ! ! !
 But wait, appearantly the first base umpire had called time out.
 Someone was yelling at him from the Royals dugout about a previous play, and the umpire ended up ejecting that player.
 During the commotion, the Royals coach and another player were also ejected.

 When play resumed, Busby got a single and knocked in two runners.
-He ended up with three hits and two RBIs in that gamem, the third game in his career.
-That would be it for his entire career, because the next season, the designated hitter rule went into effect in the American League and pitchers didn't bat any more (unless it was the World Series, of course).
+He ended up with three hits and two RBIs in that game, the third game in his career.
+That would be the offensive stats for his entire career, because the next season the designated hitter rule went into effect in the American League and pitchers didn't bat any more (unless it was the World Series, of course).

 Several years later, while Busby was recovering from shoulder surgery, Splittorff went to the hospital to visit his Buddy.
 It was then that Split confessed to his best friend that it was HIM that was chirping at the umpire while hiding behind another player!
 It was his best friend that cost Busby his grand slam!